We almost called this article “What’s the big deal about AI anyway?”

 If you’re a product entrepreneur trying to solve problems in healthcare, you need to think how AI can help improve decision making for physicians.
 If you’re building products for HR, you need to think about applying AI to improve hiring decisions.

 That’s the big deal for us.
 The potential to solve problems even faster, more comprehensively, and more effectively.
-Product companies that are leveraging AI to solve targeted problems and more exciting than pure-play AI and Machine Learning companies
+Product companies that are leveraging AI to solve targeted problems are more exciting than pure-play AI and Machine Learning companies

 Don’t have AI?
 Don’t claim AI.